Sambar is this delicious South Indian lentil and vegetable stew that you’ve never heard of. It’s something you need to try for yourself.

 The green chili add a bit of heat.
 They also add flavour.
 Another layer.
 More complex.
 They are a really nice touch.
 Don’t know why all the sambar recipes out there leave this out.

-Other vegetables work too.
+Lots of vegetables work.
 Carrots.
 Peas.
 Okra.
 All good candidates.
 Up to you.
 Keep in mind that the sambar will pick up the flavours of the vegetables you cook in it.
 Choose wisely.

 Or par-boil your vegetables.
 Some of the flavour goes down the drain when you do that.
 Can’t believe I’m suggesting you let flavour go down the drain.
 But you don’t want to overpower the sambar.

 The onions are every day ordinary pearl onions.
-Also easy to find.
+Easy to find.
 Bit of a pain to peel though.
 Shallots work too.
 Not that they are easy to peel either.
 But at least they are bigger.
 So you don’t have to peel as many.

 - 1 cup toor dal - you can substitute masoor dal